-Markets go up and markets go down.
-This is completely normal and is known as market volatility or risk.
+Markets go up and down.
+This is completely normal and is known as market volatility or market risk.
 The Raiz Philosophy is to invest small amounts regularly, even in falling markets as this can help you to ride out the downturns in the market and is one of the keys to having a healthier balance over the long run.
-This is the well-known principle of Ringgit Cost Averaging.
+This is the well-known principle of Ringgit Cost Averaging (RCA).

 How does it work?
 For example, say you have RM1,000 to invest.
 Instead of investing it all at once, you could invest RM100 each month into the market for 10 months, despite the changes in the market value.